breckwills/technical-exam-WSJ-data-scientist/README.md

 | time | date and time of user's visit
 | daysSinceFirstSeen | number of days since first article visit
 | section | section of the article read on visit
-| visitNum | visit count of the article read
+| visitNum | visit count of the article read (e.g. if 2, this is their second visit in last 28 days)
-| pageNum | page count of the article read
+| pageNum | page count of the article read (e.g. if 2, this is their second web page visited in their current visit)
 | registered | binary of user's logged in status (registration is free and not a subscription)
-| edu | binary of whether a user is a college student or not
+| edu | binary of whether a user is a college student
 | mobile | binary of whether a user is on a mobile phone
 | mac | binary of whether a user is on an Apple device
 | converted | binary of whether user subscribed after page view